 A living statue is a street artist who poses as a statue or mannequin usually with realistic statue-like makeup sometimes for hours at a time.
 Living statue performers can fool passersbys with a number of hidden camera shows having used living statues to startle people.

-Living statues are literally frozen in time.
-They are actually trying to stay arrested.
-These buskers remain motionless until a note or coin is inserted into their hat.
+Living statues are frozen in time.
+They are actually trying to stay arrested remaining motionless until a note or coin is tossed into their hat.
 Most human statues are upon tall pedestals far above the crowd just like a real statue.

 It is not known when human or living statues first became popular in Western society.
-Living nativity scenes date back to 1860 where the actors stood in place while portraying of the birth of Christ.
+Living nativity scenes date back to 1860 where the actors stood in place while witnessing baby Jesus in the manger.